sepsis-omics/tutorials/docs/modules/pacbio/index.md

 Graph: corrections across reference:

-- With the first run of polishing, expect a lot of corrections but they should be randomly distributed.
+- With the first run of polishing, we expect a lot of corrections but they should be randomly distributed.

 **Assembly: Top Corrections**